uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 ![](ggplot2_intermediate_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

-Let’s talk about that warning message.
-We could use the `subset()` function to avoid that.
+Notice the warning message? ggplot2 informs us that it couldn’t display the data related to China and India.
+Instead of using `ylim()`, we could use `subset()` (or `dplyr::filter()`) to remove the two countries from the data before feeding it to gglot2.

 ### Histograms